artsy/artsy.github.io/_drafts/making-a-components-pod.markdown

 ```

 I'd recommend using Objective-C at this point, for simplicities sake.
 Swift is a great language and all, but I'm
-after tooling simplicity.
-We're not going to write enough native code to warrent the setup for testing.
-Plus, if we
+after tooling simplicity. for this tutorial.
+We're also not going to write enough native code to warrant the setup
-skip native testing then we can run CI on linux - which is basically instant in comparison.
+for testing.
+Plus, if we skip native testing then we can run CI on linux - which is basically instant in comparison.

 This has made a new library.
 Let's go into our project's root with `$ cd GitDawg`.
 There shouldn't be too much in
 here: